de-husk/owLint/README.md

 owLint will look in the defined directory for a .owlint configuration file and .owl files to lint.

-an example .owlint file is seen below
+An example .owlint file is seen below

 ```
 {